 - Caleb Olfert (our Treasurer), won the Student Paper Competition and the Transportation in a Sustainable World awards at the 2017 CITE Conference.

-On Thursday, April 13th the Student Chapter visited Winnipeg's new Traffic Management Centre for a tour of the facilities and to learn about traffic operations in Winnipeg.
+On Thursday, March 8th the Student Chapter visited Winnipeg's new Traffic Management Centre for a tour of the facilities and to learn about traffic operations in Winnipeg.
+We had a similar tour last year but due to new membership in the chapter we decided to go back again this year!
 Thank you to Ryan Patrick for giving us the presentation and tour!

 Technical Workshop - Planning for Public Transportation